yapsterapp/a-frame/README.md

 [![Clojars Project](https://img.shields.io/clojars/v/com.github.yapsterapp/a-frame.svg)](https://clojars.org/com.github.yapsterapp/a-frame)
 [![cljdoc badge](https://cljdoc.org/badge/com.github.yapsterapp/a-frame)](https://cljdoc.org/d/com.github.yapsterapp/a-frame)

-TODO - much documentation expansion

 A-frame started life as a port of the [re-frame](https://github.com/day8/re-frame) event and effect handling machinery to the async domain.
-It has developed to become even more data-driven than re-frame, and to give greater control over the processing of events.
+It has developed to become even more data-driven, and to give greater control over event processing.

 Logging and debugging are extremely transparent and, because every stage of event-processing is data-driven, it's easy to split